Open-Set Support Vector Machines: Introduction

-In this work, we propose the \gls{ossvm}, that falls into the last class of methods and receives its name due to its ability to bound the \gls{plos} for every classification in the binary level, consequently, bounding \gls{klos} as well---when \gls{ova} is applied. \gls{ossvm} relies on the optimization of the bias term with \gls{rbf} kernel taking advantage of the following property we demonstrate in this work: \gls{svm} with \gls{rbf} kernel bounds \gls{plos} if and only if its bias term is negative.
+In this work, we propose the \gls{ossvm}, that falls into the last class of methods and receives its name due to its ability to bound the \gls{plos} for every classification in the binary level, consequently, bounding \gls{klos} as well---when \gls{ova} is applied. \gls{ossvm} relies on the optimization of the bias term with \gls{rbf} kernel taking advantage of the following property we demonstrate in this work: \gls{svm} with \gls{rbf} kernel bounds the \gls{plos} if and only if the bias term is negative.

 Along with this work, we have evaluated multiple implementations of open-set methods for different \glspl{dataset}.
-For all those methods, we have evaluated both traditional grid search and the open-set grid search formalized by \citet{MendesJunior2017}.
+For all those methods we have employed the \emph{open-set grid search}, as it was showed by \citet{MendesJunior2019} that it works better over the traditional form of grid search in open-set scenarios.\footnote{The \emph{open-set grid search} is a generalization of both the \gls{ccv} of \citet{Jain2014} and the \emph{parameter optimization} of \citet{MendesJunior2017}. \citet{MendesJunior2017} have suggested their parameter optimization as a general form of grid search, which were later on formalized and extensively evaluated \citep{MendesJunior2019}.}

 The remaining of this work is organized as follows.
 In Section \ref{sec:related-work}, we discuss some of the most important previous work in open-set recognition.
 In Section \ref{sec:ssvm}, we introduce the \gls{ossvm} while, in Section \ref{sec:experiments}, we present the experiments that validate the proposed method.
 Finally, in Section \ref{sec:conclusion}, we present the conclusions and future work.